Pleasantville High School (New Jersey): Athletics

 All sports compete at the Varsity and Junior Varsity level.
 Some sports may offer a freshman team.

 The school has had a longstanding sports rivalry with Atlantic City High School.
 The best known is between the basketball teams of both schools, an event that is referred to as "Battle By The Bay" which started in 1994.
 Atlantic City High won 13 games and Pleasantville has won 6.
 The cheerleading battle between both schools is considered to be one of the highlights of the event.

 The boys' basketball team won the Group II title in 1974 (defeating runner-up Hillside High School in the tournament final), 1995 (vs. Boonton High School) and 1996 (vs. Dwight Morrow High School).

 The girls' basketball team won the Group II state championships in 1978 (against Lyndhurst High School in the finals) and 1981 (vs. Queen of Peace High School).
 The 1978 team finished the season with a 24-3 record after winning the Group III title with a 49-42 win against Lyndhurst in the championship game.
 The 1981 team won the Group II title after they defeated Queen of Peace by a score of 60-45 in the championship game played at North Brunswick Township High School with 1,500 in attendance.

 The girls' outdoor track and field team won the Group II state championship in 1995.

 The boys track team won the indoor track Group I state championship in 1996, 2008, 2012 and 2013, and won the Group II title in 1999 (as co-champion).
 The girls team won the Group II title in 2011.

-The boys track team won the Group II spring track state championship in 1996, 1999 and 2018.
+The boys track team won the Group II spring / outdoor track state championship in 1996, 1999 and 2018.

 The boys' track team won the NJSIAA indoor relay championships in Group II in 1999 and in Group I in both 2012 and 2013.

 In 2010, the cross country team won the Cape-Atlantic League conference championship, finishing the season undefeated with a record of 10-0.

 In 2011, Pleasantville's track and field won two state titles at the Group I indoor track and field championships at the Bennett Center in Toms River.

+The Pleasantville Lady Greyhounds Volleyball Team won the Cape-Atlantic League Tournament in 2022, reaching the finals without losing a single set match.
+In the final they went up against Atlantic County Institute of Technology, defeating them 25-19 and 25-22.
+That same season they went on to compete in the NJSIAA South Jersey, Group 2 Tournament, where they went undefeated in all set matches to face 3rd seeded Jackson Liberty, winning 25-18 and 25-21.
+This team became the first female volleyball team in all of Atlantic County to win a sectional state championship.